bauermedia-linusmoser/Adobe-ExtendedScript-IntelliSense/README.md

 First of all, please download all files from this repository (don't worry, you won't need all of them later).

 ### 2. Copy the declaration files
 Inside the downloaded repository, switch to the folder with the Adobe application and version of your choice (e.g. `InDesign/2018`) and copy the `index.d.ts` file inside this folder into your Adobe CEP panel project.
-While you can just copy the file in the root directory of your extension folder, I recommend creating a new subfolder like `dev/types/`.
+While you can just copy the file into the root directory of your extension folder, I recommend creating a new subfolder like `dev/types/`.

 Depending on the declaration file you are using, you will also need some shared files.
-To play it safe, just copy the whole `shared` folder from the downloaded repo into the newly created `dev/types/` folder in your CEP extension folder.
+To play it safe, just copy the whole `shared` folder from the root directory of the downloaded repo into the newly created `dev/types/` folder in your CEP extension folder.

 ### 3. Create a `tsconfig.json`
 Great, you have now all declaration files in place.
 For IntelliSense to work properly with these file, you will need a `tsconfig.json`.
-Please feel free to use the provided file in the root of this repo and copy it into the root of your Adobe CEP extension folder.
+Please feel free to use the provided file in the root directory of this repo and copy it into the root directory of your Adobe CEP extension folder.

 ### 4. Create a `settings.json`
 Just one more step: You must make Visual Studio Code aware, that it should handle your .jsx ExtendedScript files like regular JavaScript (otherwise, the IntelliSense autocomplete won't work).
 So simply place a `settings.json` into your `.vscode` folder (if you don't have one already, simply create it in the root of your CEP extension folder), which must contain the following: